 Current study findings also suggest that it may affect relationship when a person is with communication with a senior or colleague of high status.
 Which support the findings of a study, where 62.5% of the participants reported that stuttering impact their relationship with teacher, while 37.5% reported that their stuttering didn't impact their relationship with teacher (Klompas & Ross, 2004).
-In contrast, the same study also found that half of the participant stated that their stuttering did not influenced their relationship with managers and supervisors, while
+In contrast, the same study also found that half of the participant stated that their stuttering did not influenced their relationship with managers and supervisors, while 43.7% have shown an effect on their relationship (Klompas & Ross, 2004).

 In this study more than half, which is 60% of the participant reported that stuttering can act as a barrier in relationship with patient.
 While, 40% of the participant reported that stuttering didn't affect their relationship.
 Because patient are in need of help and they are subordinate to us.
-Overall there is no literature on the effect of stuttering on relationship with patients but the finding was supported by a research report of (Bricker-Katz et al., 2009), that stuttering always affect working reported environment.
+Overall there is no literature on the effect of stuttering on relationship with patients but the finding was supported by a research report of (Bricker-Katz et al., 2009), that reported stuttering always affect working environment.
 They limit communication and limit progression of work.
 Similarly, in a study 82% of the participants report that stuttering affect their employment, while 18% did not believe that their stuttering affect their job performance(Schlagheck, Gabel, & Hughes, 2009).